Carol McGiffin: Early life

 Carol Deirdre McGiffin was born on 18 February 1960 in London and brought up in Maidstone, Kent, to John McGiffin and Heather Barham.
-She grew up with her two sisters Kim and Tracy and her brother Mark.
+She grew up with her two sisters and a brother.

 Career

 She started her broadcasting career in 1984 as a producer on cable channel Music Box and moved on to presenting in 1988 as co-host of the Chris Evans shows on GLR.
 Her style then and characterised today is based on comedic observation of men.

 In 1995, McGiffin was a founding member of the Talk Radio UK team, co-presenting the popular weekday evening show The Rude Awakening with Moz Dee.
-When the show ended in September 1995 she became the station's music expert for around six months, hosting her own Friday evening review slot and appearing every week on Jonathan King's programme.
-In late 1996 she reappeared on Liberty Radio, co-hosting the breakfast show with Richard Skinner for six months.
-In 1997 and 1998 she returned to Talk Radio to present the breakfast show alongside Paul Ross, who had previously presented the breakfast show alone.
+When the show ended in September 1995, she became the station's music expert for around six months, hosting her own Friday evening review slot and appearing every week on Jonathan King's programme.
+In late 1996, she reappeared on Liberty Radio, co-hosting the breakfast show with Richard Skinner for six months.
+In 1997 and 1998, she returned to Talk Radio to present the breakfast show alongside Paul Ross, who had previously presented it alone.
 She also co-presented the station's Saturday afternoon programme with Nick Abbot during the summer when the football coverage was being rested.

 When Kirsty Young and Bill Overton became hosts of The New Talk Radio Breakfast, Ross and McGiffin moved to weekend breakfast, where they stayed until a consortium led by Kelvin MacKenzie bought the station in 1998.
 McGiffin was sacked by Mike Parry, and Ross continued to host the Sunday morning programme on the station alongside new co-host Helen Gibson.

-In 1999, she joined London radio station LBC teaming up again with Abbot, who left the station after six months.
-McGiffin continued to host the show on her own with producer/sidekicks, including Marcus Railton and Jonathan Sanchez until 30 September 2000.
+In 1999, she joined London radio station LBC, teaming up again with Abbot, who left the station after six months.
+McGiffin continued to host the show on her own with producer/sidekicks, including Marcus Railton and Jonathan Sanchez, until 30 September 2000.
 She co-hosted phone-in shows on BBC London Live.
 In 2002, she occasionally teamed up with Abbot on Real Radio.